fromwentzitcame/fromwentzitcame/README.md

 ## Hello there!
 I'm Alex Wentz (they/she).

-I'm a full-stack software engineer currently studying at Flatiron School.
+I'm a full-stack software engineer who recently graduated from Flatiron School.
 I have a background in math education and taught high school for six years.
 My interests include but are not limited to: edtech, fintech, emerging technologies, travel, and social progress.

 Want to know more about me?
 Check out my one-pager with links to follow my blogging and/or connect on your preferred social media: [fromwentzitcame.com](https://www.fromwentzitcame.com)